-According to ANRED, that psychological factors play a role.
+According to ANRED, those psychological factors play a role.
 People with eating disorders often tend to be perfectionists.
 They don’t see how their bodies can ever be anything but perfect, and they blame themselves when they can’t achieve the results they’re looking for.
-These thoughts can also carry over into other aspect’s of the person’s life.
-Personal relationships, school, careers and other and social activities can all be viewed through the prism of a perfectionist in a much different way than how normal people might view them.
+These thoughts can also carry over into other aspects of a person’s life.
+Personal relationships, school, careers, and other and social activities can all be viewed through the prism of a perfectionist in a much different way than how normal people might view them.

 Eating Disorders and Addiction

 It’s not a very far journey from frustration to substance abuse.
 For people who feel inadequate, persecuted, defeated, or simply unable to cope with life’s daily challenges, substance or drug abuse seems like an easy out.
 For these people, the euphoria or escape provided by substances is alluring beyond all reason or any threat of consequence.
 It stands to reason then, that anything that fuels one’s desire for a quick mood boost might turn to eating.
 Drugs can also come with special benefits that can appeal to those with eating disorders.

 For example, research cited in Social Work Today suggests that some drugs can help to suppress the appetite, which could make living with anorexia just a little bit easier.
 These people are often desperately hungry and determined to do anything to keep from giving in to the need to eat.
 If drugs make signals of hunger seem to disappear, they could seem like useful tools to someone with anorexia.

 Similarly, some substance abuse disorders seem to be a little easier to manage when people have existing eating disorder issues.
 For example, people who abuse alcohol often take in a great deal of the substance all at once, and they become profoundly drunk long before they intended to do so.